daattali/beautiful-jekyll/index.md

 ---

 <div class="main-explain-area jumbotron">
-  <p>I'm a series of space-time events known to go by Richard, Ricardo, Rich (a misnomer), Dick*, and (in some circles) Rich Dick*.
+  <p>I'm a series of space-time events known to go by Richard, Ricardo, Rich (a misnomer), Dick*, and (in some circles) Rich Dick*.</p>

-*lies
+<p>*lies</p>

-I'm a high tech low-life, an outdoorsy great indoorsman, a warmhearted, hotwired, heat-seeking cool customer; voice-activated, user-friendly, self-cleaning, and compostable.
+<p>I'm a high tech low-life, an outdoorsy great indoorsman, a warmhearted, hotwired, heat-seeking cool customer; voice-activated, user-friendly, self-cleaning, and compostable.
 I'm attractive, proactive, psychoactive, and from time to time I'm radioactive.
 A high-concept, low profile, farfetched, close-range ballistic missionary.
 I'm a non-believer and an overachiever, laid-back but forward-thinking, a supercharged subversive, hands on but footloose, straight-up down to earth.</p>
 </div>